Coworking Tour

 Anything else you’d like to share?

-Michal: Community over facility.
+Michal: Community over the facility.
 That’s a big thing for us.
 It’s about listening — it’s very much a relationship between us, the designers and builders, and the members.
 It’s about listening to them.
-And even for the space in we’re in right now we have ideas about how it might be used and how it might look, but I think we’re all very much open to the fact that that might change over time or it just might not be as we see it now — and we’re open to that evolution.
+And even for the space in we’re in right now, we have ideas about how it might be used and how it might look, but I think we’re all very much open to the fact that that might change over time or it just might not be as we see it now — and we’re open to that evolution.

 If you aren’t already using Cobot as your coworking management software, give it a go!
 You’ll find that our features can help you run your coworking space more effectively and grow your community.
 Just sign up for a free trial or a live demo session.
 And if you have questions, our support team is all ears!